 After logging in through the link provided in this email, I was happy to see a setup wizard pop up, ready to input the basics of my business entity.
 It’s annoying to have to hunt for all the right settings when you’re new to the software layout.
 This guide, while a welcome onboarding feature, was not exactly mobile friendly.
 Still, I was able to power through it with only a few grumbles.
 I can easily see how it would work quite well from a desktop computer, so this is not a critical failure.

-Evaluating the dashboard from a ‘day to day use’ perspective, I am mostly satisfied.
+Evaluating the dashboard from a ‘daily use’ perspective, I am mostly satisfied.
 One hiccup, however, was that I had to use my browser’s zoom function to get the dashboard to go full screen.
 I zoomed in nearly 200% so that it would fit vertically, and there was still room on the sides which was wasted.
 The interface could have had a lot more breathing room.
 There’s no excuse these days not to have automatic display detection, especially with software that is meant to be used for 90% of your workday.
 At the very least, the admin should be optimized for use on more common aspect ratios.

 The design editing sections are actually be pretty easy to use.
 You can edit CSS without editing the code, you can edit HTML via WYSIWYG editors, and there’s a drag-and-drop feature which simplifies some other design elements.
 The drag-and-drop editor should probably be called the “visual editor” or something like that because it handles more than just drag-and-drop.
 It also gives you the ability to add products, pages, categories, and blog posts directly in store view.